 Don’t Forget to Ask Santa!

 And of course, don’t forget about TCEA’s live chat with Santa!
-As part of our annual tradition, Kris Kringle himself will visit TCEA headquarter on Tuesday, December 10, to answer your Christmas questions.
+As part of our annual tradition, Kris Kringle himself will visit TCEA headquarters on Tuesday, December 7, 2021 to answer your Christmas questions.
 Learn more about the event in this blog post.